Baraa42/Sequence-Analysis-Project/README.md

 # Sequence-Analysis-Project

 All the code relevant for evaluation was developped using Google Colab.
 The Readme include links for all notebooks.
+Notebooks for translation and twitter chatbot are in their respective folders.
+I included links to colab notebooks in the readme

 ## English-French Translation